isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ISB-CGC Web Application
 ########################

 **Why do I sometimes get a "Do you want to leave this site?" pop-up box when leaving a page or canceling a workflow edit?**

 This is a security feature when working with forms found in most web browsers; it lets you know that you may have made some changes which will be lost when you navigate away from the page.
 If you intend to cancel what you were doing, you can safely ignore it.

 **Which web browser is recomended to use when working with the site?**

-We recomend using Google Chrome browser.
+We recommend using Google Chrome browser.
 We currently will display a chart slightly off when working with workbooks on a FireFox browser.

 **Why did I get a 401 error on the IGV Browser?**